cal64/C-A-Landers-Thesis/README.md

 ## Description

-This repository contains only scripts modified from or not provided by the original pipeline, which can be found [here](https://github.com/CGSbioinfo/RNASeq_pipeline)
+This repository contains only commands and scripts modified from or not provided by the original pipeline, which can be found [here](https://github.com/CGSbioinfo/RNASeq_pipeline)

+Its purpose is to provide commands and scripts not available elsewhere and to highlight modifications made by the author \(C A Landers\).
+All additional, explanatory code comments have been added either during construction of code or to aid in its modification - large sections of some scripts have thus been left uncommented.

 ## Comments
 Scripts and commands related to the same step of analysis are provided in the same document